Skip to main content

 • Select Edit Category to edit a category.
 Editing a category is similar to creating a new category.

-• Select Archive Category to archive (delete) a category.
+• Select Archive to archive a category.
+Select Restore to restore an archived category.

 Creating a New Productivity Category